haumeamagma/AEM_SanRamon_Workshop/README.md

 ## Background Material

-In case that you would like to dig deeper into event-driven architecture: a lot of material to get up to speed with SAP Integration Suite, advanced event mesh and EDA in general is available.
+In case you would like to dig deeper into event-driven architecture: a lot of material to get up to speed with SAP Integration Suite, advanced event mesh and EDA in general is available.
 Please find a selection below:

 - Introduction Slide Decks